 - The route is flat so suitable for family cycling.
 The obvious danger is the canal itself, as in places it would be very easy to cycle off the towpath and into the canal!

 - We cycle regularly so the route length wasn’t an issue.
-However, if your family are not used to cycling you could easily shorten the route, perhaps by doing an out and back cycle ride.
+If you’re not used to cycling you could easily shorten the route by doing an out and back cycle ride.